 Many exotic invasive pests are of major concern in California.
 The glassy-winged sharpshooter (an insect) and purple loosestrife (a weed) are two invasive species that are established in some areas but still threaten to invade other areas.
 Newer exotic species of concern include Diaprepes root weevil, light brown apple moth (LBAM), and various aquatic weeds.
 Some of the worst invasive plants in California, saltcedar and yellow starthistle, have caused substantial changes to California's wildlands.
 Insect-carried diseases such as West Nile virus threaten public health and also affect horses and native birds.

 What can you do to help stop the spread of exotic and invasive species?

 Don't dump your aquatic plants or aquarium water into local waters, since many aquarium plants are highly invasive.
 Many invasive plant species are still sold at nurseries and garden centers.
 The California Invasive Plant Council promotes horticultural alternatives to invasive plants in a series of regional brochures entitled Don't Plant a Pest.

-Use plants native to your area for landscaping.
+- Use plants native to your area for landscaping.